tochsner/phylodata/website/src/lib/docs/java_downloading_experiments.md

 ).intoDirectory(Paths.get("some/other/folder")).load();
 ```

 !> PhyloData will only download the files if they don't already exist.
-Simply put the `loadExperiment` method call at the beginning of your program, it won't download the files more than once.
+Simply put the `loadExperiment` method call at the beginning of your program; it won't download the files more than once.

 ## Only download some files